pareto-xyz/pareto-theta-vault-v1/docs/vaults/ParetoVault.md

 ### performanceFee

 Fee to take weekly, set to 20 percent of vault profits.
-Only taken if the vault makes profit that week.
+Only taken if the vault makes profit that week

 ```solidity title="Solidity"
 function performanceFee() external view returns (uint256)